pokui/nsrc-gns3/docs/networking/index.md

 Edit this file and *remove* all references to "eno1" (or your LAN adapter).
 They'll be configured by a script instead.

-*Add* a configuration for your new interface, with DHCP enabled.
+*Add* a configuration for your new interface, with DHCP enabled, and `optional: true` so that booting is not delayed if it's not plugged in.

-When you've finished, it should look like this:
+When you've finished, it should look something like this:

 ```
 network: